Testing and debugging Fastly services with Fiddle

 We recommend locking fiddles most of the time, as it will prevent unexpected conflicting edits, and cloning a fiddle is easy and free.
 If you want to freeze a fiddle permanently, so that no-one can edit it, including you, choose Freeze from the menu.
 You and anyone else can still see it, run it and clone it, but no-one can edit it.

-See the recipes in our solutions library for a wide selection of service configuration ideas expressed as fiddles.
+See the code examples in our solutions library for a wide selection of service configuration ideas expressed as fiddles.